CUBRID/cubrid-manual/en/sql/datatype.rst

 Fixed-length binary or hexadecimal bit strings are represented as **BIT** (*n*), where *n* is the maximum number of bits.
 If *n* is not specified, the length is set to 1.
 If *n* is not specified, the length is set to 1.
 The bit string is filled with 8-bit unit from the left side.
 For example, the value of B'1' is the same as the value of B'10000000'.
 Therefore, it is recommended to declare a length by 8-bit unit, and input a value by 8-bit unit.

-.. note:: If you input B'1' to the BIT(4) column, it is printed out X'8' on CSQL, X'80' on CUBRID Manager, Query Browser or application program.
+.. note:: If you input B'1' to the BIT(4) column, it is printed out X'8' on CSQL, X'80' on CUBRID Manager or application program.

 *   *n* must be a number greater than 0.
 *   If the length of the string exceeds *n*, it is truncated and filled with 0s.